 When it comes to keywords, you might not know where you start.
 With so many different courses and qualifications, it can be overwhelming.

 A good piece of advice to remember is that your keywords shouldn’t be too broad.
-Bidding on vague phrases like ‘master’s degree’ will waste time, money and leads – three things colleges can’t afford to lose in paid advertising.
+Bidding on vague phrases like ‘master’s degree’ will waste time, money, and leads – three things colleges can’t afford to lose in paid advertising.
+Prospective students will probably be in the research phase, and an enrollment could be months down the line.

 If you do decide to bid on branded keywords, keep a close eye on the campaign.
 Make sure you’re not losing money, and adjust the campaign as needed.